fmiopensource/cleanerupper/README.markdown

       be
       cleaned

+A default dictionary is included with this project, but only contains some test data for you to get started.
 These words can be accessed via the `Cleaner::Dictionary` object, which has several dictionaries:

     Cleaner::Dictionary.words             => Array of words from the dictionary Cleaner::Dictionary.replacement_chars => Array of characters to use for the `replace` method